 The greatest possibility for Haypp Group to contribute to the SDGs is through goal number 3.
 Every two seconds, someone aged 30 to 70 dies a premature death from a noncommunicable disease – such as cardiovascular disease, chronic respiratory disease, diabetes, or cancer.
 And the reality is that the single most contributing factor to these deaths is smoking.
 Haypp Groups’ higher purpose relates directly to our health contribution and harm reduction found in the materiality analysis.

 Reduce mortality from noncommunicable diseases and promote mental health.
 Work towards our higher purpose of healthier enjoyment for millions, and offer less harmful alternatives to cigarettes through oral nicotine products.

 Implement the WHO framework convention on tobacco control.
 With the indicator 3.A.1 of age-standardised prevalence of current tobacco use among people aged 15 years and older

 We inform consumers about the addictive nature of nicotine and the health effects related to smoking tobacco.
-This means a no-nicotine rule for all under 18’s.
-We do not direct any marketing, advertising or promote any products containing nicotine to individuals under the age of 18.
+This means a no-nicotine rule for all under 18 years of age.
+We do not direct any marketing, advertising or promoting any products containing nicotine to individuals under 25 years of age.

 As an employer, Haypp Group has a responsibility to promote gender equality at all levels to ensure the same rights and empowerment of all women and girls.
 We strive to be a truly open and inclusive employer with zero tolerance for discrimination.
 We aim to have a diverse workplace with all employees entitled to the same opportunities in order to fulfil their full potential.